 The first salsa, the proto-salsa, pre-dates the arrival of Spanish colonists to the Americas.
-A Franciscan missionary in the early 16th century reported seeing a market stall that sold a ground-up mixture of tomatoes, chili peppers, and seeds.
+A Franciscan missionary in the early 16th century reported seeing a market stall that sold a ground-up mixture of tomatoes, chile peppers, and seeds.
 This mixture was served poured over meat.
 It was a sauce, not a condiment.

 There were no onions in this original recipe.
 In a chunky, fresh modern-day salsa, the colors of onions, tomatoes, and jalapeño chiles are said to represent the white, red, and green of the Mexican flag, but there was no Mexico back then, and no onions, either.
 Onions came to the Americas with the colonists.
 Some other ingredients we strongly associate with salsa also arrived on boats from the Old World.
 Neither lime nor cilantro existed in the Americas six centuries ago.

-Tomatoes and chili peppers are native to the Americas, and were cultivated for thousands of years by the Incans before spreading to the Mayans and the Aztecs.
-In fact, chili peppers are arguably the only consistent ingredient in salsa.
+Tomatoes and chile peppers are native to the Americas, and were cultivated for thousands of years by the Incans before spreading to the Mayans and the Aztecs.
+In fact, chile peppers are arguably the only consistent ingredient in salsa.
 Though supermarkets sell "mild" varieties that are light on the chiles, the point of salsa is spice; that's why the word is also used to describe a spicy style of music and a spicy style of dance!
 If you can't stand the heat, stay off the dance floor.

 Tomatoes, chiles, onion, garlic, and cilantro are the basic ingredients of both salsa roja (which prosaically translates as "red sauce") and pico de gallo (which more evocatively means "beak of the rooster").
 The difference between the two is that salsa roja uses cooked tomatoes and is blended, and pico de gallo uses raw tomatoes and is chopped.
 The name "pico de gallo" supposedly refers to the way the chunks can be picked up between finger and thumb.

 The third well-known style of salsa is salsa verde, or "green sauce."
-Verde uses tomatillos instead of tomatoes.
+Salsa verde uses tomatillos instead of tomatoes.
 Tomatillos are a tart, sour relative of the tomato that also featured in the earliest known variations of salsa.
 Naturally green, they look like unripe tomatoes wrapped in their own little paper lantern husks.